Heavy rain may reach warning levels in Auckland, MetService warns

-Aucklanders are waking up to a wet weekend as thunderstorms and heavy rainfalls hit across the north of the country and are expected to rain on tomorrow's Christmas parade.
+Aucklanders are waking up to a wet weekend as thunderstorms and heavy rainfalls hit the north of the country and the bad weather is expected to rain on tomorrow's Christmas parade.

-Organisers of today's Grey Lynn Park Festival with its line-up of live music and food trucks say the event will not be cancelled due to the weather.
+But organisers of today's Grey Lynn Park Festival, with its line-up of live music and food trucks, say they are determined to soldier on and will not cancel because of the weather.

 "We will keep the gates open for entry until 9am in the hope that it's looking better," organisers wrote on the festival Facebook page.